Rockwell Automation (ROK) Q3 2017 Results - Earnings Call Transcript

 Charles Stephen Tusa - JPMorgan Securities LLC

-Can you maybe just talk about kind of what's going on in the U.S. automotive, specifically in the context of the current production schedules and then just what your customers are telling you on CapEx going forward (26:47), cash was a little bit weak today and they've been spending pretty heavily.
+Can you maybe just talk about kind of what's going on in the U.S. automotive, specifically in the context of the current production schedules and then just what your customers are telling you on CapEx.
+I know Ford's cash was a little bit weak today, and they've been spending pretty heavily.
 Any kind of insights that they're giving you on – and there's also been some management changes.
 Any kind of insights that they're giving you on their plans for the next couple of years?

 Blake D. Moret - Rockwell Automation, Inc.

 We've talked before about a relatively good visibility on automotive programs that goes out for a period of years and confirming the intention of continuing to spend on those programs with the brand owners, with the tier suppliers.
-We see that as continue strong for the foreseeable future.
+We see that as continued strong for the foreseeable future.
 So certainly through the end of the year, but also beyond.
 And, again, the spend with us is primarily on some of the items that I mentioned before about model changes and expansion geographically.
 Over time, a reduced SAAR is going to impact us, but we continue to see strong revenue for the foreseeable future.

 The other thing I mentioned about the U.S. market is that's been a particularly a fertile ground for us in the information and Connected Enterprise pilots.
 So a lot of these brand owners are already using our smart products, our Logix and so on, but they're adding the information on top in some of the associated services.
 So that's additional customer share that we're seeing even in existing operation.
 So even when they're not going through a model change or capacity expansion as they seek to get better visibility into their production, reducing unplanned downtime, and some of the other key drivers of that new value.